Addiction treatment services

 You can find some tips to help your problem gambling on Gov.ie including:

-When the Gambling Regulation Bill 2022 is commenced further supports and protection to people with a gambling addiction will be available including:
+When the Gambling Regulation Act 2024 is fully commenced further supports and protection to people with a gambling addiction will be available including:

-Read more about the Gambling Regulation Bill 2022 and the Gambling Regulatory Authority of Ireland.
+Read more about the law on gambling and the Gambling Regulatory Authority of Ireland.

 Do I have to pay for addiction services?